thatvoidcat/twitch_insights_bot_names/README.md

 # TwitchInsights Known Bot Lists

 Lists of known twitch bots, prepared for your banning pleasure.
+Made with faster updating of new bots in mind.

 These are simple lists meant to be used with the [Commander Root Ban Tool](https://twitch-tools.rootonline.de/chatban_manager.php).
 They are extracted from [TwitchInsights](https://twitchinsights.net/bots).